meglaficus/fish_reg/README.md

 ```

 ## Usage
+Warning!
+There might be many warnings popping up while the video file is read for whatever reason.
+Just ignore these.

 However you use it now it will save the corrected video in the same directory as the original video but with the suffix "_fixed".